-Ana says: Sometimes there can be confusion between buying tickets for a show you’ve been dieing to see and asking a friend to go with you and actually buying tickets as a gift for someone else.
+Ana says: Sometimes there can be confusion between buying tickets for a show you have been wanting to see and asking a friend to go with you and actually buying tickets as a gift for someone else to said show.
 Many people will go with someone else when asked because the show, for them, is free and it could be a nice time out irrespective of the content.
 Giving tickets as a gift to a show or concert on the other hand can be extremely tricky.
 Especially if it contains foul language or nude scenes which may embarrass the person something awful.
-Remember it isn’t about you, it’s about them.
-If they show no interest in these things or you don’t know them well enough to determine their tastes, it’s better to stay away from this sort of gift.
+Remember it isn't about you, it’s about them.
+If they show no interest in these things or you don’t know them well enough to determine their tastes, it might be better to stay away from this sort of gift.

 Paintings & Art:

 Ana says: Recently Pink Magazine suggested people (i.e. artists) not give jewelry they created themselves or paintings as gifts.
 In addition to the item not being in the recipients style or taste, they might have to have the item appraised and later pay taxes on it.
 I think this is a bit far fetched and even if the item isn’t my style to wear I like to hang up artist jewelry and admire it as fine art.
 Many of these pieces are not going to be worth thousands of dollars anyway, at least not in my lifetime.
 Still this can be something to think about along with the fact both objects are deeply personal in nature.